-This includes salt and stabilizers, like carrageenan gum.
+This includes salt and stabilizers, like carrageenan in cream cheese.
 Some of the latest versions of cream cheese contain different flavorings like that of fruits, herbs, salmon, etc.

 3. Growing Trend

-Processed cheese is obtained through a mix of natural cheeses, subjected to heat, in order to melt with melting salts.
+Processed cheese is obtained through a mix of natural cheeses, subjected to heat, in order to meet with melting salts.
 The product obtained is placed into molds and cooled.
-This simple process enables to create “customer‘s tailor suit“ which may be grated or sliced, gratinated or melted completely.
-They may also be designed to cover special diet needs, for example, products low in calories, lactose-free, low in saturated fats, cholesterol-free, including nutraceutical ingredients, among others.
+This simple process enables to create “customer‘s tailor suit "which may be grated or sliced, gratinated, or melted completely.
+They may also be designed to cover special diet needs, for example, products low in calories, lactose-free, low in saturated fats, and cholesterol-free, including nutraceutical ingredients, among others.

 4. Current Situation